-- Develop and deploy zero-emission technology and fuels in the marketplace. - Produce alternative and renewable low-carbon fuels in California. - Deploy zero-emission fueling infrastructure, fueling stations, and equipment. - Establish workforce training programs and conduct public outreach on the benefits of alternative transportation fuels and vehicle technologies.
+- Develop and deploy zero-emission technology and fuels in the marketplace where feasible and near-zero-emission technology and fuels elsewhere. - Produce alternative and renewable low-carbon fuels in California. - Deploy zero-emission fuel infrastructure, fueling stations, and equipment where feasible and near-zero-emission fuel infrastructure, fueling stations, and equipment elsewhere. - Establish workforce training programs and conduct public outreach on the benefits of alternative transportation fuels and vehicle technologies.

 On December 21, 2023, the CEC released a Grant Funding Opportunity (GFO) entitled "Charging Infrastructure for Government Fleets."
 This competitive grant solicitation was to fund projects that provide electric vehicle charging infrastructure for light-duty government fleets.
-In response to GFO-23-606, the Recipient submitted application #10 which was proposed for funding in the CEC's Notice of Proposed Awards on September 18, 2024.
+In response to GFO-23-606, the Recipient submitted application #9 which was proposed for funding in the CEC's Notice of Proposed Awards on September 18, 2024.
 GFO-23-606 and Recipient's application are hereby incorporated by reference into this Agreement in their entirety.